InnovateForVegas/.github/CONTRIBUTING.md

 The [Agile for Volunteers](https://agileforvolunteers.org) website and [Doc:Agile for Volunteers](https://github.com/InnovateForVegas/doc-agile-for-volunteers) documentation repository are authoritative resources for additional direction.

-### Initiative and Project Policies
+### Initiative and Component Project Policies

 Unless otherwise and specifically indicated with replacement files in this repository, this component project will adhere to the default Innovate for Vegas Foundation policies for Code of Conduct and Contributing, found at

 * [Code of Conduct - Innovate for Vegas Foundation](https://github.com/InnovateForVegas/.github/blob/main/CODE_OF_CONDUCT.md)
 * [Contributing to this Project - Innovate for Vegas Foundation](https://github.com/InnovateForVegas/.github/blob/main/CONTRIBUTING.md)

-### Naming Things
+### Naming Repositories

-Each Project will be comprised of many parts, some contained within repositories, others elsewhere.
-A top-level repository with this consistent naming scheme will help others to locate this top level and navigate the project component hierarchy: **ov-(project-name)** .
+Each Initiative will be comprised of many parts, some contained within repositories, others elsewhere but tracked within repositories.
+A top-level repository with this consistent naming scheme will help others to locate this top level and navigate the project component hierarchy: **init-(project-name)** .

-This is the top-level OverView repository, which will contain a high-level description of the project itself, a project specification if available, and any other relevant high-level resources and information.
+This is the top-level Initiative repository, which will contain a high-level description of the project itself, a project specification if available, and any other relevant high-level resources and information.

 Additional repositories added to the project should adhere to a similar naming scheme, for example, **be-(project-name)** for backend code, **fe-(project-name)** for frontend code, **doc-(project-name)** for separate project documentation (perhaps including i18n and l10n work), and more may be added.
 This convention will, ideally, make navigating the GitHub repository organizational scheme (which is not much) easier as more repositories are added.
 Note that adding a suffix to **project-name** is acceptable to indicate more detail (eg if there is more than one backend or frontend repo for a given project, for experimentation or other).